unofficial-memsource/memsource-cli-client/CONTRIBUTING.md

 - Open issues/feature requests, etc at <https://github.com/unofficial-memsource/memsource-cli-client/issues>

-## Merge Requests
+## Pull Requests

-- When you are submitting merge request, please state the next version in the commit name:
+- When you are submitting pull request, please always state the next version in the commit name:

-For example
+For example if the current release version is `0.2.8`, can be found from [here](https://pypi.org/project/memsource-cli/), the commit name must contain `[0.2.9]` in the name like this:
 ```
 [0.2.9] Fix xyz

-Provides fix to xyz
 ```
-- When you are submitting merge requests, that fixes an issue, please add at the end of your commit message:
+- When you are submitting merge requests, that fixes an issue, please add at the end of your commit message on single line:
 ```
 Closes: #N
 ```
+- Make sure that commit message lines are wrapped at maximum of 72 characters

+Your pull requests will be reviewed.